cmars/onionpipe/README.md

 - zlib

-If you're on NixOS, you can run `nix-shell` in this directory to get these dependencies installed into your shell context before building.
+If you're on NixOS, you can run `nix-shell` in this directory to get these dependencies installed into your shell context.

+#### Docker

+The provided `Dockerfile` builds a minimal image that can run oniongrok in a container.
+Build is Debian-based, runtime is distroless.

 ### What can I do with it right now?